-We have concluded we do not have VSOE and TPE is generally not available because our service offerings are highly differentiated and we are unable to obtain reliable information on the products and pricing practices of our competitors.
+We have concluded we do not have VSOE for these types of arrangements, and TPE is generally not available because our service offerings are highly differentiated and we are unable to obtain reliable information on the products and pricing practices of our competitors.
 As such, ESP is used to allocate the total arrangement consideration at the arrangement inception based on each element's relative selling price.